panique/huge/README.md

 * have you created a database named "login" like mentioned above ?
 * does the provided database user (standard is "root") have rights to read (and write) the database ?
 * please don't use this script if you have absolutly no idea what PHP or MySQL is.
 Seriously.
+* the 2-advanced and 4-full-mvc-framework versions use mail sending, so you need to have `sendmail` or something enabled on your server.
+Please see the instruction in the folder "__install" if you need help with that.
+The 4-full-mvc-framework version also allows to send mails with an SMTP account.
+* the 4-full-mvc-framework version uses the PHP GD graphic functions, so you need to have them enabled.
+That's standard on most php installations.

 ###USAGE WITH OLDER PHP VERSIONS: